SUSE/qe-sap-deployment/docs/playbooks/README.md

 All playbooks are written to be idempotent.
 The playbooks are intended to be run on freshly created systems which have not been manually managed.
-If run against manually configured systems the some plays may not act as expected.
+If run against manually configured systems, then some plays may not act as expected.

 ## registration